 There’s no good or bad news - there’s only news

-I don’t known how many times I have restated this, both in Indonesia and in Sweden.
+I don’t know how many times I have restated this, both in Indonesia and in Sweden.
 This little phrase is one way to remember that we are measuring to learn.

-To me it’s also being honest with yourself, and start where you are (like kanban teaches us.
-There’s no use lying to ourselves and paint a prettier picture than the truth.
+To me, it’s also being honest with yourself and starting where you are (like kanban teaches us.
+There’s no use lying to ourselves and painting a prettier picture than the truth.

 Two data points are not a trend

 It’s better to play it cool and wait until you have more data.
-In our case we saw that certain days (Sundays) always was hovering about 1/3 of the patient count compared to the other days.
-The first Sunday we where really scared.
+In our case, we saw that certain days (Sundays) always were hovering about 1/3 of the patient count compared to the other days.
+The first Sunday we were really scared.
 But then the second was the same.
 And the third.
-This was a recurring phenomena and the trend was clear - but it took us 3 Sundays to start seeing that trend.
+This was a recurring phenomenon and the trend was clear - but it took us 3 Sundays to start seeing that trend.

-Now; why is that?
+Now, why is that?
 And what can we do about it?
-We did somethings about it but we didn’t react on the first occurrence.
+We did some things about it but we didn’t react to the first occurrence.

 Always ask “Kenapa?”